mattymo18/MLB_Analysis/README.md

 Use Makefile as recipe book for building artifacts found in derived directories.

 ##### Example:
-In local project directory, to build artifact named Raleigh.Clean.csv:
+In local project directory, to build artifact named Analysis.pdf:

     > make Analysis.pdf